 "Star Trek" has one of the most passionate fan bases of any entertainment franchise in American history.
 Throughout its many decades of existence, fans have wished they could help dictate the direction of the show to meet their whims.
-Well apparently it takes an influential person to make that happen.
-Like Martin Luther King Jr. influential.
+Well, apparently it takes an influential person to make that happen.
+Like Martin Luther King Jr influential.

-Nichelle Nichols, an African-American woman, played communications officer Lieutenant Uhura on the TV show in the 1960s.
-Her role had immense cultural significance because it was the first role portraying a black woman as something other than a trite stereotype.
-Uhura, whose name was based on the Swahili word for freedom, uhuru, was an important character on the starship Enterprise.
+Nichelle Nichols, an African American woman, played communications officer Lieutenant Uhura on the TV show in the 1960s.
+Her role had immense cultural significance because it was the first role portraying a Black woman as something other than a trite stereotype.
+Uhura, whose name was based on the Swahili word for freedom, Uhuru, was an important character on the starship Enterprise.
 Show creator Gene Roddenberry was determined to create a multiracial cast, something rare at that time in American television.

 Roddenberry was upset to see her go and asked her to take the weekend to mull over her decision.
-During that time, she went to an NAACP fundraiser in Beverly Hills when she was approached by the most unlikely Trekkie.
-Here's how she recalled the meeting in 2011 to NPR:
+During that time, she went to an NAACP fundraiser in Beverly Hills when she was approached by the most unlikely Trekkie: Martin Luther King Jr. Here's how she recalled the meeting in 2011 to NPR:

 King informed her that "Star Trek" was the only show he allowed his kids to stay up and watch and that not only was he a fan, he was deeply moved by what Nichols represented.
-America was in one of its most divisive eras ever, and King found it to be of utmost importance that Nichols continue to set a positive example of an African-American woman in a position of leadership on TV.
+America was in one of its most divisive eras ever, and King found it to be of utmost importance that Nichols continue to set a positive example of an African American woman in a position of leadership on TV.

 Nichols detailed her feelings after the conversation for a Reddit AMA in 2015:

-Nichols' continued presence on the show cemented Lieutenant Uhura as a cultural icon in science fiction and American pop culture.
+Nichols' continued presence on the show cemented Lt.
+Uhura as a cultural icon in science fiction and American pop culture.
 If not for King's insistence and Nichols' changing her mind, we may never have gotten one of the most important scenes in TV history.